code4romania/asset-declarations/README.md

 ```bash
 black --line-length 80 --target-version py37 .
 ```
-and you're code will be automatically formatted.
+and your code will be automatically formatted.

 ### Platforms